Get a free quote now.

 Finally, Bayesian software can be integrated into electronic health record systems, allowing for even faster data entry and interpretation.
 If this path is chosen, information technology support will likely be necessary at the beginning of implementation.
 Once integrated, data such as prior doses, serum vancomycin concentration levels, serum creatinine, and patient demographics can be automatically imported into the software and incorporated into PK models.

-Overall, Bayesian-guided AUC monitoring provides a solution for adherence to the upcoming vancomycin therapeutic monitoring guidelines, and healthcare institutions should be aware of the many practice implementation considerations.
+Overall, Bayesian-guided AUC monitoring provides a solution for adherence to the new vancomycin therapeutic monitoring guidelines, and healthcare institutions should be aware of the many practice implementation considerations.

 If you found this post helpful, check out previous and upcoming posts.